ojosproject/docs/teams/url/README.md

 Tools
 -----

+> Note:
+>
+> Most, if not all, of the documentation in the URL folder assumes you are
+> running macOS or a Debian-based Linux distro. **Please use macOS, Linux, or
+> WSL for work related to the Ojos Project.** Thanks!

 We try to use similar tools to ensure consistency throughout the team.
 Some of the tools we use are: